Home Programmes & development opportunities Person-centred Cultures: A Development Programme

 Person-centred Cultures: A FoNS Development Programme

-Now in its second year, this programme follows on from the hugely successful and transformative Inspire Improvement Fellowship.
-FoNS has been working with nurses and midwives for over 30 years, and is a leader in culture change work in the health and care sector.
-FoNS believes that workplace culture is what determines the experience of staff, patients and residents and that in workplaces that are person-centred, care will be the best it can be, staff will feel valued and enabled to innovate.
+Now in its third year, this programme follows on from the hugely successful and transformative Inspire Improvement Fellowship.
+FoNS has been working with nurses and midwives for over 30 years and is a leader in culture change work in the health and care sector.

 This programme benefits from FoNS’s immense experience in facilitation of learning and understanding of culture change in the health and social care sector.
 The transformative nature of FoNS’s programmes can be seen in ‘Our Stories‘.